Amazon River no Younger Than 9 Million Years

 Due to this, a change occurred in sediment composition and plant residual matter during the late Miocene (9.4 to 9 Ma).
 It shows a switch in the river from the tropical lowlands to the high Andes, which is diagnostic of the onset of the transcontinental Amazon River.

-The change in sediment opens up a new question whether the Amazon region might have changed dramatically during Plio-Pleistocene global cooling.
+The sediment change raises the question of whether the Amazon region might have changed dramatically during Plio-Pleistocene global cooling.

 Lead author Dr. Carina Hoorn said, “Our study confirms an old age for the Amazon River.
 It also points to an expansion of grasslands during the Pleistocene that was not known before.
 Further research on land and at sea may give further answers but will require investment in both continental and marine drilling.”

 The study also gives novel insights into overall changes in the Amazon drainage basin.
-However, the Amazon River consists of the largest drainage basin of all rivers around the world and it is hard to unveil them.
-It because- some records are scarce, fragmented and equally difficult to access.
+However, the Amazon River is the largest drainage basin of all rivers worldwide, and it is hard to unveil them.
+It is because- some records are scarce, fragmented, and equally difficult to access.